thenativeweb/timer2/README.md

 var t = timer.create(100, { immediate: true });
 ```

+*Note: If you create a timer with zero timeout, you will get a timer that does nothing, even if you manually call its `start` function.
+If you provide a negative timeout, `create` will throw an error.*

 ### Handling ticks

 Whenever the timer ticks it emits an `elapsed` event.
 You can bind to that event using the timer's `on` function to handle it.